Award Winning Paper

 The Devonport Flagstaff is a member of the New Zealand Community Newspaper Association (CNA) and has been recognised many times in the annual Independent Better Newspapers and Independent Community Newspapers Better Journalist and Photographers competitions.
 Flagstaff has also been highly commended in the NZ Canon Media Awards which judges all NZ media including mainstream outlets: Among the awards won by the Flagstaff and the team are:

-Best Voyager Media Awards Community Newspaper Journalist — Winner 2018
+Community Newspaper Journalist of the Year – Voyager Media Awards — Winner 2018

 Best Community Involvement — Winner in 2005, 2008, 2010, 2011, 2012, 2013, 2015, 2016